UltraMessaging/um_perf/README.md

-Informatica assumes that the requirement to handle 1.5M msgs/sec is a case of ensuring that the system can sustain the expected burst rates, not that the planned production system will routinely maintain 1.5M msgs/sec over long periods of time.
+Informatica assumes that the requirement to handle 1.5M msgs/sec is a case of ensuring that the system can sustain the expected burst rates, not that the planned production system will routinely maintain 1.5M msgs/sec over long periods.

 #### Loss Recovery at 1.64M Msgs/Sec